YouAddon/GoogleDriveSugarCE_SuiteCRM/README.md

 ## Documents sync to Dropbox for SugarCE/SuiteCRM

-### Developer by YouAddOn Team: https://youaddon.com
+### Develop by YouAddOn Team: https://youaddon.com
 ### We do CRM systems (SugarCRM, vTigerCRM, OroCRM), Wordpress, Open Source System and integrate them together.

 ## Require